 \section{Summary and Future Work}

-In this work, we considered the information density of the DNA storage channel with noisy sequencing in the short molecule regime.
-For a symmetric sequencing channel, we designed a concatenated coding scheme, where each codeword in its outer code is given by an appropriate quantization of a PMF drawn uniformly from the probability simplex, and where the inner coding scheme is composed by a linear block code and the zero-undetected-error decoder.
-Utilizing this scheme, we were able to prove a direct result for the scaling of the number of information bits that can be reliably stored.
-As already mentioned before, it was recently proved in \cite{gerzon2026capacity}, using the Feinstein's maximal coding bound, that a scaling law can be achieved, which is better than the one proposed in Theorem \ref{Thm_main}, and which resembles the scaling law in the noiseless case, except for the leading factor.
-An important direction for future work would be the design of coding schemes that achieve the scaling law proved in \cite{gerzon2026capacity}.
+We considered the information density of the DNA storage channel with noisy sequencing in the short-molecule regime.
+For a symmetric sequencing channel, we designed a concatenated coding scheme in which each outer codeword is a quantization of a PMF drawn uniformly from the probability simplex, and the inner coding scheme consists of a linear block code and the zero-undetected-error decoder.
+Using this scheme, we proved an achievability result on the scaling of the number of information bits that can be reliably stored.
+As mentioned earlier, \cite{gerzon2026capacity} recently proved, using Feinstein's maximal coding bound, that a scaling law better than that of Theorem \ref{Thm_main} is achievable.
+This scaling law resembles the noiseless case, except for the leading factor.
+An important direction for future work is the design of coding schemes that achieve the scaling law proved in \cite{gerzon2026capacity}.

 \appendices{ }